 I don’t think that such comparisons are meaningful.
 We need to use many different tactics.
 The main task before us right now is to wake the people and tell them what is really going on — but different people will listen to different presentations, so we need to present our truth by different methods.

 In particular, it’s good to have some people working inside the system and some people working outside.
 Follow whatever path is your passion, but don’t condemn someone just for following a different path.
 Someone who pulls on a different part of the rope is still your ally, as long as they’re pulling in the same direction.
-“Are you for socialism” is a good litmus test, but “are you for empathy, solidarity, community, mutual aid” is an even better one, for those feelings are the heart of socialism, and they can be found even in people who have not yet figured out economics.
-Bernie may not be as far to the left as some of us would like, but he is far more useful than many leftists realize.
+“Are you for socialism” is a good litmus test, but “are you for empathy, solidarity, community, mutual aid” is an even better one.
+Those feelings are the heart of socialism, and they can be found even in people who have not yet figured out economics.

 “We should have nothing to do with elections.”